 To create a backup you could also just copy the files using a usb-stick or something similar.
 This would work perfectly well until you change something on the presentations.
 Then you need to update the backup as well.
 It can be a cumbersome process to copy the files manually and make sure that the backup is always updated.
 By using shared folders instead, the presentation-folders on all machines across the network are automatically synchronized.

-2. Remote access to the main presentation computer
+- Remote access to the files of the main presentation computer

 How to set up 2 computers with a shared Dropbox-folder for presentations